raytrk/Projects/Microsoft Excel/Data Cleaning/README.md

 ```

 2. Create named ranges for
-   i.
-The cell with the filepath
+    - The cell with the filepath
-   ii.
-Any other cells with the names of the subfolders
+    -  Any other cells with the names of the subfolders
    ![alt text](image.png)

 ---